Chetana Nagavajara: German and comparative literature

-Beside his own written works, Nagavajara translated more than 50 pieces of work mainly poetry by other authors, almost exclusively from German to Thai.
-Some examples of poetry he translated are "Geschrieben" by Werner Lutz, "Ein Tag für Impressionisten" by Rainer Malkowski and "Der Aufruf" by Friederike Mayröcker.
+In addition to his original scholarship, Nagavajara translated over 50 poems from German into Thai.
+Notable examples include "Geschrieben" by Werner Lutz, "Ein Tag für Impressionisten" by Rainer Malkowski and "Der Aufruf" by Friederike Mayröcker.

-Nagavajara wrote a number of English and German books discussing a transboundary culture of humanities between Thailand and Western countries such as "Comparative literature from a Thai perspective.
-Collected articles 1978–1992", "Fervently Mediating: Criticism from a Thai Perspective, Collected Articles 1982-2004" and "Bridging Cultural Divides: Collected Essays and Reviews 2006-2014".
-These were published in Thailand by Silpakorn University, Chulalongkorn University Press and Silkworm Books and were well received by the community of scholars.
+His English- and German-language works also explored transcultural exchange between Thailand and Western countries.
+Collections such as "Comparative literature from a Thai perspective.
+Collected articles 1978–1992", "Fervently Mediating: Criticism from a Thai Perspective, Collected Articles 1982-2004" and "Bridging Cultural Divides: Collected Essays and Reviews 2006-2014" garnered praise for their humanistic approach and insights into intercultural communication.